$3,000 Personal Loan

 Under the Truth in Lending Act, 15 U.S.Code §1601, a lender must provide a disclosure showing APR, total finance charge, and payment schedule before you sign.
 If that document isn't offered, ask for it.
 If the request is refused, walk away.

-Check specifically that APR is stated clearly rather than buried in supporting text, fees are disclosed in dollar amounts rather than only percentages, the first payment due date lines up with your pay schedule, there is no prepayment penalty or it is spelled out plainly, and default terms are defined rather than vague.
+Check specifically that APR is stated clearly, fees are disclosed in dollar amounts rather than only percentages, the first payment due date lines up with your pay schedule, there is no prepayment penalty or it is spelled out plainly, and default terms are defined rather than vague.

 Under ECOA, if you are denied, the lender is legally required to provide an adverse action notice stating the actual reasons.
 Request it if it isn't sent automatically.